 If you are looking for a way to support yourself full time in the gig economy you can look into Airbnb.
 There are good chances that you’ve come across Airbnb and even used their services when you’ve traveled.

 Airbnb is a good place to consider earning cash if you have a spare room or a house that you have to rent.
 They give you extensive cover including $1 Million in property damage and another $1 Million for insurance against accidents.
-Plus, you can check out this free Airbnb Hosting Guide to get started.
+With Airbnb, you can earn income and retire in style with our Airbnb Hosting Guide.